jesspencer/BBQ_in_DC/readme.md

 Have a bug or a feature request?
 Please open an [issue](https://github.com/jesspencer/good-grub/issues/new).

 ## DOCUMENTATION
-This Restaurant-Menu-WebApp documentation included in this repo in the root directory is built with Python version 2.7.9, Flask web framework, and SQLAlchemy.
-The docs may also be run locally in your Linux database server, or Linux virtual databaser server.
+This Restaurant-Menu-WebApp documentation included in this repo in the root directory is built with Python virtual database server, Flask web framework, and SQLAlchemy.
+The docs may also be run locally in your Linux database server, or Linux version 2.7.9.

 ## CREATOR
 **Jessica Spencer**